learn-co-students/phrg-oo-student-scraper-pca-000/README.md

 Now run the executable file with `ruby bin/run`.
 You should see all of the students you scraped and instantiated `puts`-ed out to the terminal.
 Great job!

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-oo-student-scraper/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-oo-student-scraper/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Object Oriented Student Scraper</p>